 You May Still Qualify for a Business Card

 There are lot of other ways Ryan can qualify for a business credit card!
 Sometimes even side jobs and start-ups are enough to get approved.

-Also, you can apply as a sole-proprietor using your Social Security Number for popular small business cards such as the Ink Plus, Ink Cash, or The Enhanced Business Platinum Card from American Express OPEN
+Also, you can apply as a sole-proprietor using your Social Security Number for popular small business cards such as the Ink Plus, Ink Business Cash Credit Card, or The Business Platinum Card from American Express OPEN